MAKEUP PRODUCTS (NON-PERMANENT)

 44234

-Although most chemicals in cosmetics present slight or no threat, several dozen have been associated with severe medical issues, including developmental delays and cancer.
-Chemicals in cosmetics enter your body through ingestion, inhalation, and internal use, and lead to the same risks as food chemicals, per this site.
+While most chemicals in beauty products pose slight or zero threat, several have been linked to severe health problems, including cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals gain entry to a person's body through the skin, inhalation, ingestion and internal use, and cause similar risks as food chemicals, per this site.

-Chemicals linked to cancer are found in food, water, and a lot of other everyday items.
-Still, no group of consumer items is subject to less government inspection than cosmetics, including Mineral Wear Talc-Free Mineral Airbrushing Bronzer.
-Though many of the chemicals in cosmetics and personal care products likely present very little risk, being exposed to a few has been linked to critical health disorders, including cancer.
+Chemicals and contaminants linked to cancer are found in food, water, and a lot of other commonly used goods.
+But, no group of consumer goods is subject to less government direction than cosmetics, including Mineral Wear Talc-Free Mineral Airbrushing Bronzer.
+While most of the chemicals in cosmetics very likely pose minimal risk, being exposed to a few has been linked to serious health issues, such as cancer.